wapopartners/Fusion-Training-PageBuilder-Features/readme.md

-# fusion-05
+# fusion-09

-## Description
-This branch is the starter code for Task 6 in the Fusion training curriculum.

-## User Story
+## User story
-As a user, I would like to be able to render many pieces of content via this template in the browser.
+As a user, I would like to group features together to create more complex layouts.

+## Concepts
+- Chains
+- Multiple features

+## New files:
+- `/components/chains/default.jsx`
+- `/components/chains/double-chain.jsx`

+## What's next
+This branch gives us the major components for creating a manually curated page (albeit a simple one) within PageBuilder.
+But what about rendering a full article?
+Switch to branch `fusion-10` to see one way to prototype an article body feature in just a few commands.